The 20 best beard styles of 2021

 Corporate

-To care for your corporate beard, you’ll want to make use of a premium beard oil, to keep any flakes from collecting on your suit jacket.
-Beard balm or beard butter will come in handy for taming those flyaways and depending on how well your mustache behaves, you might need to make use of some mustache wax.
-If you’re wearing a corporate beard in the office, slip a beard brush in your desk drawer for quick and easy grooming before hopping into important meetings.
+To care for your corporate beard, you’ll want to make use of a premium beard oil to keep any flakes from collecting on your suit jacket.
+Beard balm or beard butter will come in handy for taming those flyaways and, depending on how well your mustache behaves, you might need some mustache wax.
+If you’re wearing a corporate beard in the office, slip a beard brush in your desk drawer for quick and easy grooming before important meetings.

 Short and Rounded